shoya4000/AoE2DE-Auto-predictions-Streamer.bot/README.md

 # AoE2DE-Auto-predictions-Streamer.bot
 Setup, walkthrough. and code to use Streamer.bot to automatically generate channel predictions using responses from SpectatorDashboard

-[Grathwrang](https://www.twitch.tv/grathwrang "Grathwrang") had the idea and was working to get this setup, and I hopped in to offer programming skills and assistance
+[Grathwrang](https://www.twitch.tv/grathwrang "Grathwrang") had the idea and was working to get this setup, and I hopped in to offer programming knowledge and assistance

 This is the result of that, a tool for the AoE2DE community to use as you please!